quantumlib/OpenFermion/README.rst

 Plugins
 =======

-Plugin packages are a very important part of OpenFermion.
+OpenFermion relies on modular plugin libraries for significant functionality.
-Plugns are used to simulate and compile quantum circuits and to perform classical electronic structure calculations.
+Specifically, plugins are used to simulate and compile quantum circuits and to perform classical electronic structure calculations.
-Follow the links below to install these plugins.
+Follow the links below to learn more about these useful plugins.

 Circuit compilation and simulation plugins
 ------------------------------------------